MaxDudkov/Falling-Letter/README.md

-## Мои игры на Python
+## Falling letter

-* Letter Game - Падающая буква
+* Game to improve your typing skills